-The overall concept and technical approach comprises three major elements:
+The overall concept and technical approach comprise of three major elements:

 - Research for improved understanding

-- Innovation and demonstration of new technology combinations where the developed know-how, software and control strategies are implemented into two novel optimised gasoline engine vehicles
+- Innovation and demonstration of new technology combinations where the developed know-how, software and control strategies are implemented in two novel optimised gasoline engine vehicles

 - Independent assessment of their performance and impact to track the progress of the project towards reaching the targets.

 Specifically, as well as coordinating the project, Ricardo and its work package partners are developing a homogeneous lean-burn, direct-injection engine matched with a lean gasoline aftertreatment system at up to TRL 7.